soumyaranjandas12/Gutenberg-Books/README.md

 # Gutenberg-Books
-Query Gutenberg books repository from a fixed set of books
+Simple Flask app to read books data from database and provide an json output to user.

+The data saved in database is a sample set of data from 'http://www.gutenberg.org'